Kick off the new tax year with 50% off our Ltd company accountancy packages!

-The 2010 Equality Act contained the concept of Third Party Harassment, where employers could be held liable for harassment of their workers by 3rd parties.
-This meant that employers could be potentially liable for harassment of their employees by people (third parties) who are not employees of the company, such as customers or clients.
+This meant that employers could be potentially liable for harassment of their employees by people (third parties) who aren’t employees of the company, such as customers or clients.
 It also meant that:

-After consultation, the Government has repealed this (Section 40) as of 1st October 2013, and this regulation will no longer apply.
+After consultation, the government repealed this (Section 40) on 1st October 2013.

-The Government believed this legislation was unnecessary, where employers could be held responsible for repeated harassment of an employee by someone who they had no control over, and that legal remedies were already available to an employee in this position; and that these provisions had not been much used.
+The government believed this legislation was unnecessary, where employers could be held responsible for repeated harassment of an employee by someone who they had no control over, and that legal remedies were already available to an employee in this position.
+These provisions, they argued, hadn’t been much used.

 Workers who are harassed by a third party may still be able to bring a claim against their employer in the following ways:

-Before the Third Party Harassment provisions existed, employees could rely on case law (for example, Burton and Rhule v De Vere Hotels) and it is likely this will be relied on again.
+Before the Third Party Harassment provisions existed, employees could rely on case law (for example, Burton and Rhule v De Vere Hotels) and it’s likely this will be relied on again.

-As usual, these situations this will no doubt be complicated, so you are advised to take appropriate advice before proceeding.
+As usual, these situations this will no doubt be complicated, so you’re advised to take appropriate advice before proceeding.

-Employers are advised to have a harassment policy and to investigate any complaints of third party harassment by employees, and to consider if any action can be taken to prevent the harassment from continuing.
+Employers are advised to have a harassment policy, to investigate any complaints of third party harassment by employees, and to consider if any action can be taken to prevent the harassment from continuing.

 If you are an Employer and need ongoing professional help with any staff/freelance issues then talk to us at The HR Kiosk (click here) – a Human Resources Consultancy for small businesses – you can hire us for as much time as you need.